-Kurds have begged Western nations to ease pressure on them by accepting the return of jihadis who fled to join ISIS and are now in jail.
+“We will not be able to do both simultaneously.”
+Kurds have pleaded with Western governments to reduce pressure on them by accepting the return of jihadis who left to join ISIS and are now imprisoned.